 A good folding knife is invaluable, especially when you don’t want to have to carry a knife in a sheath at your side like Crocodile Dundee.
 And this knife is a damn good folding knife.
 The stainless-steel blade opens with the push of a button, and the handle itself is made from the same aluminum used to make airplanes, so it’s built to be durable.
 The all black finish is just a badass bonus.

 A high carbon steel 6.4” blade will handle a lot of life’s problems for you.
 (That’s what she said?)
 This knife is not something you hide away to deal with the little things.
 No, this knife is a badass designed to let others know you’re prepared for the big things.
 It’s 12.1” total and the textured handle means that you can deal with those big things all day long.

 This folding knife opens with the push of a button, and its 3.25” stainless steel blade will let you do all the things you need a pocket knife to do.
-The real allure of this knife is two-fold: one, the rainbow flame design, and two, it’s a quality knife for only $11.93.
+The real allure of this knife is two-fold: one, the rainbow flame design, and two, it’s a quality knife for a low price.

 This 3.5” stainless steel blade makes for a quality knife, but what really sets it apart is that the blade is designed to be replaceable.
 That’s right, no more worrying about your knife getting dull.
 You just pop it off and replace it with one of the six blades this knife comes with.
 Really, it’s like getting six knives for one.